nyolamike/bleacher_fire/README.md

     Ractions are stores as a key-value pair map, where
         the key is that content_id
         the value is also a map where the key is the user_id and the value is the reaction map
     Indexing data like this makes reads and writes very straight forward and very fast.
+**dashboard_server**
+    This is a service to truck application statistics like the count of reactions of a content
+    This could have been done in the bleacher_server service but we want to demostrate role distrbution
+    Besides having the  bleacher_server keep statistics and reports would increase latency
 **users_server**
     This is a service to truck users and their reactions, just the content id
     To keep unique reactions, this service will first be called to check if a user